evil-mad/robopaint/MODES.README.md

 ## File Structure
-Modes have **three** minimum required files: `package.json`, a root `.html` file configured within it, and an ``.
+Modes have **three** minimum required files: `package.json`, a root `.html` file configured within it, and a base translation file under `_i18n/`.
 That's it!
-Everything else about how the page works is dealt with inside the `package.json` and your html file.
+Everything else that deals with how the page works is within the `package.json` and your html file.

 ```javascript
 |mymode/